magovansh9/magovansh9/README.md

 I am a software developer and a Computer Engineering student at the University of Waterloo.

 ### 👀 My Interests
-I love working on projects that involve a variety of concepts and technology stacks.
+I love working on projects that involve a variety of concepts and tech stacks.
 More recently, I have been working on building Full stack mobile applications using React-Native and Expo CLI.

 ### 🌱 What I am learning
 - [React-Native](https://reactnative.dev/)